wakkihaya/neurotechjp/src/md/en/blog/harrison-canning-rit.md

 &nbsp;

-Canning replied that t**he current killer use case is Neuromodulation.**
+Canning replied that **the current killer use case is Neuromodulation.**

 &nbsp;